kevinxyc1/Meeting_Scheduler/README.md

 # Meeting_Scheduler
 A convenient platform for two people to schedule meetings.
-Created with HTML, CSS and JavaScript with Dennis Bae (dennikey).)
+Created with HTML, CSS and JavaScript in collaboration with Dennis Bae (dennikey).